 A.I.
 Photo Editing

-A.I. creations don’t belong in portfolios because we can’t take much credit.
-Though these source images were mine, I’m just typing specific instructions to modify them.
-Results are like a slot machine eating credits with hopes for each new variation generated.
-Most were complete in one pass with minimal spot edits.
-Some of the originals live on my photography page if wanting before/after comparisons.
-These are extreme examples, yet subtlety is also possible.
+Though these source images were mine, I’m just typing a list of specific instructions to modify them.
+Results are like a slot machine eating credits with hopes for each new iteration generated.
+Most were complete in one pass with minimal spot edits because it’s very responsive to cinematic and artistic terminology like lens/lighting specs, tone/texture, and color discipline.
+Overlaid text clarifies what else I generated besides the obvious subject treatment.
+Some of the originals live on my Photography page if wanting before/after comparisons.

 About Gordon